aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

           15 CALL_FUNCTION          258 (2 positional, 1 keyword pair)

-Evidently the load instructions stash their values somewhere for `CALL_FUNCTION` to use at the end.
+Evidently the load instructions stash their values somewhere for `CALL_FUNCTION` to use.
 That somewhere is the stack: a growing and shrinking list of values.
-Each load appends to it, and each call removes the right number of values from the end and replaces them with one value, the result of the call.
+Each load appends to it, and each call removes a function and its arguments from the end and replaces them with one value, the result of the call.
 This scheme gives a more-complex expression like `f(g(1), h())` a place for the intermediate results to live: